How to Fix Recessed Light Clips That Won't Hold Up

-The alternate method is to actually puncture the recessed light housing with one leg of the staple, as indicated by the arrow.
+If you don't manage to fire on target, an alternate method is to actually puncture the recessed light housing with one leg of the staple.
 The other leg will form the arm that holds the clip in place.

-The reason this works is because the housing is made of thinner, cheaper material than the sturdier clip.
+The reason this works is that the housing is made of thinner, cheaper material than the sturdier clip.

 As noted, recessed lights are best left alone.
 The more you work at them, the weaker they get.
 Your light likely has a lifespan of one or two more re-staplings before you simply need to replace the entire light housing.

 What are the parts of a recessed light called?

 Recessed lighting includes the light bulb itself, the trim, and the light's housing.
 The housing is connected to a drywall ceiling with spring clips.

 What is the difference between a can light and a recessed light?